 Food, no matter how pure, cannot fill the space in your soul that longs for love and spiritual experience.
 If you are trying to use it for this purpose, you may have gone astray on your journey.

-Perhaps the resources on this site may be helpful.
-You might consider reading my somewhat dated but entertaining book, Health Food Junkies.
+Perhaps the resources on this site may be helpful, including my occasional blog posts.
+You might consider reading my book, Health Food Junkies.
 But most of all, if you feel your condition has become too much for you to manage on your own, visit an eating disorder specialist who understands orthorexia.

 Steven Bratman, MD